masayuanandita/DS/README.md

 5. [Restaurant Review Sentiment Analysis](https://github.com/masayuanandita/portofolio_DS/tree/main/Restaurant%20Review%20Sentiment%20Analysis)
     - **Description:** This project aims to create a sentiment analysis model for restaurant reviews.
-    - **Technologies Used:** The notebooks uses Python, Pandas, NLTK, Wordcloud, Tensorflow, Scikitlearn, Artificiall Neaural Network, Bidirectional GRU, LSTM, Transfer Learning.
+    - **Technologies Used:** The notebooks use Python, Pandas, NLTK, Wordcloud, Tensorflow, Scikitlearn, Artificial Neural Network, Bidirectional GRU, LSTM, and Transfer Learning.
     - **Results:** For the model using ANN base, Bidirectional GRU, and Bidirection LSTM we got a great accuracy of 99% for training data.
     - **Deployment:** Check huggingface page to real experience [here](https://huggingface.co/spaces/ananditapram23/sentiment_review)